xgfs/verse/readme.md

         address = {Republic and Canton of Geneva, Switzerland}, keywords = {feature learning, graph embedding, graph representations, information networks, node embedding, vertex similarity}, }

-## Full VERSE

-This repository only contains the code of the scalable VERSE version.
-In order to obtain fVERSE, please use [this link](https://github.com/xgfs/fverse).
-Note, however, that fVERSE code is not well documented and/or supported.

 ## Contact